Early Years Foundation Stage

 During Nursery and Reception, evidence of your child's progress and attainment is assessed through observations in the form of notes, jottings, observations and photographs.
 The information we gather is used to plan activities to move their learning forward.
 Your child's achievements in the EYFS form the starting point for their primary education.
 We take into account information provided by parents about their child; encouraging parents contribute to their child's school observational records.
 We also encourage parents to provide staff with information about their child’s interests and experiences at home, for example, celebrations, special events, visits they have been on, or things in their environment they have taken an interest in, so we can plan meaningful activities for them.
+We use Tapestry as a way of recording children's observations and sharing them with parents.
 We use the information we gather about each child in EYFS to inform teaching and learning in Year One.
 By the time they leave EYFS Reception, we aim for our children to be happy, confident members of the school community with a desire to learn and achieve.

 How is my child's achievement at the end of EYFS assessed?